jrenken/qgis-PosiView/help/source/index.rst

   * Don't forget to apply the changes.
 3. On Vehicle/Object page create and configure vehicle as needed.
   * First add a new vehicle, give it a unique name and select the properties.
   * Select a type.
-For shape types a template shape can be selected by right clicking on the shape line edit.
+For shape types a template shape can be choosen by right clicking on the shape lineedit.
 If needed modify the shape by hand.
   * For shape types set the real world size.
   * Select colors for outline, fill and track color.
   * The Z-value defines the vertical painting order.
+  * Select a timeout.
+When no fix is received within that time the display in the tracking window turns red.
+    An additional notification is displayed in the messagebar when no fix is received within n times the timout.
   * Assign one ore more data providers.
 If a provider provides more then one position a filter is needed.
 This could be a beacon id or a string.
   * Don't forget to apply the changes.
 4. Apply changes.
 Providers and vehicles will be shown in the tracking window.